 Housed in our capital’s neo-classical Civic Centre, National Museum Cardiff covers a lot of ground beneath its handsome Edwardian dome.
 The Evolution of Wales exhibits take visitors from the Big Bang to the present day, with dinosaurs and woolly mammoths along the way.
 Upstairs, one of Europe’s finest art collections is especially strong on Impressionists and Post-Impressionists.
 Every two years, it’s also home to the UK’s richest art prize, Artes Mundi; the last one ran from October 2023 to March 2024.

-Alongside the permanent exhibits, the museum hosts a changing selection of temporary exhibitions.
+Alongside the permanent exhibits, the museum hosts a changing selection of temporary exhibitions and events, including after dark science shows, dino sleepover's and silent disco's.
 Check the National Museum website to find out what’s on before your visit.

 The skeleton of a large dinosaur on display at National Museum Cardiff.